andreasschmid98/my-save-app/README.md

 ## Description

 With my.save, users can conveniently track their savings goals digitally.
 Users can create a separate project for each savings goal, add new entries and view the progress of all projects. my.save is available in multiple languages (EN, DE, ES, FR).
+The correct language will automatically be applied according to your systems language.

 ## Preview